This content is provided by Chambers. Learn more about our methodology

 Paul Newman QC

 Highly regarded in the industry, he acts on the full range of pension matters and is particularly recommended for high-profile, intricate cases.
-He acts for a diverse set of clients, including employers, trustees, the Pensions Regulator and the Pension Protection Fund.
+He acts for a diverse set of clients, including a number of FTSE 100 companies, trustees, the Pensions Regulator and the Pension Protection Fund.
 He is also an accomplished adviser on allegations of professional negligence.

 Robert Ham QC